hlaueriksson/conductofcode.io/_posts/2018-11-01-introducing-jekyll-url-shortener.md

 ### 4. Short Links

-Short links are created with as Jekyll pages in the root of the repository:
+Short links are created as Jekyll pages in the root of the repository:

 {% gist hlaueriksson/0c605458ec7f2a107773484a697f3023 repo.md_ %}